The-Digital-Volunteer/webapp/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

 ### Running the tests
-Explain how to run the automated tests for this system Suneetha needs to look into the unit tests and explain here
+Automated unit tests are run for this platform to ensure that sections of the application meets its design and behaves as intended.

 ### Live demo
 You can already join TheHeroLoop at: www.thedigitalvolunteer.se (Soon to be  www.TheHeroLoop.com after Call for Code submission).